 - You may be lucky enough to have the perfect yard sale spot – on a main road or right in the middle of the huge neighborhood sale.
 I was not.
 My house is located in the far reaches of a quiet neighborhood that isn’t really near anything else.
 So getting people there was my biggest worry.
 I knew I had to do some great marketing.
 (For this part, I got some really great tips from Vintage Revivals 5 tips for a Killer Yard Sale.)

 - Advertise – and make your ads catchy!
-I placed ads on Craigslist starting 4 days before the sale.
-I placed a new ad everyday until the sale actually began.
-I knew I had to get people’s attention and convince them it was worth their time to drive all the way out to us.
+Place ads on Craigslist and Facebook Marketplace starting 3-4 days before the sale.
+You want to get people’s attention and convince them it is worth their time to drive out to your sale.
 Here are a couple of my ads:

 Freakishly huge yard sale August 3rd and 4th Gigantic yard sale this Friday and Saturday August 3rd and 4th!
 8 o’clock sharp.
 I am done with my former hoarding ways and am sharing my amazing finds with all of you.
 I almost can’t believe I am selling so much good stuff!
 Not only that – I have joined forces with another family so now there will be even more great stuff to buy.
 You do not want to miss this sale — there will be so many amazing treasures to find.
 Pretty much anything you could want.
 Plus lots and lots of cool vintage and antique stuff.
 And everything will be priced cheap — after all, it is a yard sale.
 (There will be plenty of free stuff too.)